 Convenience is an important consideration in an air purifier.
 Many machines have removable filters and a filter monitor, so you know when they need to be changed.
 Also check for purifiers that have a timer or sleep mode.
 With this feature, you can set the air filter to run for a set number of hours, making it easy to program the filter run or shut off when you are unable to adjust the settings, like when you're sleeping or away from home.
 Many purifiers also come with a remote control, which is a handy feature, but not really a necessity.

 Some models also use an air-quality sensor, which will adjust the fan speed based on the number of particles the sensor detects.
 This is a handy feature because you won't have to adjust the fan speed manually.
 It allows you to program the machine once and then forget about it entirely.

 Operating an air purifier shouldn't be too difficult, but it is still ideal to have support from the manufacturer in case something goes wrong.
 The best manufacturers offer at least a one-year warranty and online technical support, including FAQs, downloadable user manuals, online chat and direct contact information.

-Although keeping your home clean and free from dust is the best way to keep air pollutants at a minimum, an air purifier can help ensure your family's protection against airborne irritants.
+An air purifier can keep your home clean and free from dust, odors and allergens, which is one of the best ways to keep indoor air pollutants at a minimum.
+Air purification systems can help ensure your family isn't affected by airborne irritants.